Christopher Coke: US Federal court proceedings

 Coke was held at the federal New York City Metropolitan Correctional Center during the court proceedings.
 Coke initially pleaded not guilty to federal drug trafficking and weapons trafficking charges in May 2011.
 On 30 August 2011, he pleaded guilty in front of Judge Robert P. Patterson, Jr. of United States District Court for the Southern District of New York to the following charges: racketeering conspiracy for trafficking large quantities of marijuana and cocaine into the United States, and conspiracy to commit assault in aid of racketeering, for his approval of the stabbing attack of a marijuana dealer in New York City.

-Initially scheduled for 8 December 2011, Judge Patterson postponed Coke's sentencing several times to provide time for Coke's defense attorneys and federal prosecutors to obtain information supporting their arguments as to the sentence.
+Initially scheduled for 8 December 2011, Judge Patterson postponed Coke's sentencing several times to provide time for Coke's defence attorneys and federal prosecutors to obtain information supporting their arguments as to the sentence.
 Defense attorneys cited members of Coke's family and other supporters, who portrayed him as a benevolent, philanthropic, and well-mannered individual.
 By contrast, federal prosecutors presented documents depicting Coke as willing to commit brutal acts of violence to support his drug empire, and implicating him in at least five murders.
 In one, he allegedly dismembered the victim with a chainsaw for stealing drugs from him.
 The Jamaican government provided evidence derived from wiretapping Coke's cellphone prior to his arrest; it had recorded at least 50,000 conversations dating back to 2004.
 On 8 June 2012 Coke was sentenced to 23 years in prison.
-He is now held at the Federal Correctional Institution, Fort Dix in Fort Dix, New Jersey with a release date of 25 January 2030.
+He is now held at the Federal Correctional Institution, Fort Dix in Fort Dix, New Jersey with a release date of 29 January 2028.
 He has a register number of 02257-748.